 - In the next scene, where Szeroka Street is clearly visible, the Krakow Jews stand close to a small fire, bake potatoes, and exchange thoughts about their situation.
 A man talks about his dream, which makes him laugh.

 - The scene where Amon Goeth reviews the state of the ghetto was also filmed on the Szeroka street as well.
 When the camera looks at the driver and the passenger from the front, we see another edge of a small square, the trees of the Jewish cemetery and the place where the Holocaust memorial is set today.
 A man from the SS speaks of dividing the territory into ghettos A and B, which indeed was performed after December 6, 1942.

 - In a short scene before the liquidation of the Krakow ghetto, Yitzhak Stern looks out of the window of his apartment, which faces the Main Square.
 Then we see the SS soldiers leaving their trucks right here, and the fence of a small park on Szeroka Street.

 Another existent location is directly related to Oscar Schindler and known as the Deutsche Emailwarenfabrik or DEF.
-The facade of the building, which has later become world-famous, as well as three workshops: stamping, pickling, and enameling, were built on Lipowa 4 in 1937.
+The facade of the building, which has later become world-famous, as well as three workshops: stamping, pickling, and enameling, was built on Lipowa 4 in 1937.
 In 1947, the factory was nationalized by the Polish government and from 1948 to 2002 implicated the production of telecommunications hubs.
 In 2005, the buildings on Lipova 4 became the property of the city and includes two museums today.
 Historical Museum of Krakow (Exposition “Krakow during the Occupation”) since 2007, and the Museum of Modern Art since 2011.